6yozo/6yozo.github.io/docs/zsh/install.md

 - d$ to delete from the current cursor position to the end of the line
 - d0 to delete from the current cursor position to the beginning of the line
 - w to go forward one word, and so forth

+TODO:
+===
+Create a script which can update things installed from source like liquibase